-While many of us think of sleep as a largely forgotten stretch of time when nothing happens, sleep is, neurologically speaking at least, a busy time indeed.
+While many of us think of sleep as a largely forgotten stretch of time when nothing happens, sleep is a busy time indeed.
+Well, neurologically speaking at least.
 Although sleep’s importance is inarguable, scientists do not know exactly why it is so important to our survival.
 What happens when we sleep?

 - Scientists recognize sleep stages by tracking the changes in brain waves.
 The 5 sleep stages are repeated as many as 5 times during the night.
 As the night progresses, each cycle lengthens, and REM sleep, during which most dreaming takes place, extends.